Sayanandh/gesture-flow-ml-backend/README.md

 ### Step 4: Configure the Web Service
 1. Give your service a name (e.g., "gesture-flow-ml-backend")
 2. Set the Environment to "Python 3"
-3. Set the Build Command to: `pip install -r requirements.txt`
+3. Set the Build Command to: `./build.sh`
 4. Set the Start Command to: `gunicorn run:app`
 5. Select an appropriate plan (Free tier is fine for starting)
 6. Under "Advanced" settings, add the following environment variables: